-This is the quintessential cocktail for the coffee lovers.
+This is the perfect after-dinner drink for the coffee lovers.
 Our Peppermint Espresso Martini is the perfect blend of boozy, frothy coffee, with a hint of mint!
 We love to garnish ours with crushed candy canes for a special holiday touch.

+This cocktail can be enjoyed any time of year.
 Shaken, not stirred, you will love the lightly sweet minty vibes of this coffee-forward cocktail.
-Be sure to put this holiday-flavored drink on your Christmas list.
+Be sure to put this holiday-flavored drink

 What is a Peppermint Espresso Martini?